On the existence of extensions for manifold-valued Sobolev maps on perforated domains: Construction of an extension when N is [p-1] -connected

 \section{Construction of an extension when \texorpdfstring{$N$}{N} is \texorpdfstring{$\lfloor p-1\rfloor$}{[p-1]}-connected}

-In this section, we prove the existence of a bounded extension operator for manifold-valued Sobolev functions defined on a perforated domain, when the integrability exponent $p$ is smaller than the dimension $d$ and the manifold $N$ is $\lfloor p-1\rfloor$-connected.
+In this section, we prove the existence of suitable extensions for manifold-valued Sobolev functions defined on a perforated domain, when the integrability exponent $p$ is smaller than the dimension $d$ and the manifold $N$ is $\lfloor p-1\rfloor$-connected.
 We first address the case of the perforated domain as defined in \eqref{eq:second_setup2}.

 \begin{Theorem} Let \(\Om\subset \R^d\), $d\geq 2$, be an open and bounded set with Lipschitz boundary, and let the perforated domain \(\Om_\veps\) be defined as in \eqref{eq:second_setup1}--\eqref{eq:second_setup2}.
 Let also $N$ be a compact $C^2$-submanifold of $\R^l$, $l\geq 2$, without boundary.